The UK’s innovation capital is planning regeneration on a massive scale

 The Council's also hoping to redevelop the Becketwell regeneration site in the city centre.
 It's hoping the site will produce almost 100 new homes, 142 full-time jobs, over 1,300 sq. metres of commercial space, three hectares or redeveloped brown land and £29m in investment.

 The work, currently worth an estimated £4m, could start as early as 2018 and is expected to complete by 2021.

 The council has identified a strong need for larger office space in the area, which mainly caters to small and medium businesses.

-In March 2016, work started on the redevelopment of, including an art structure and seating wall engraved with a bespoke timeline telling the story of the city's history.
+In March 2016, work started on the redevelopment of The Spot in Derby's St Peter's Quarter, including an art structure and seating wall engraved with a bespoke timeline telling the story of the city's history.
 It's expected to complete in October 2016.

 Air: East Midlands Airport is situated around 15 miles from the city centre, with journey times of under 30 minutes by car.
 Birmingham Airport is just over 22 miles by road or one hour by train.

 Rail: The region is served by East Midland Trains and CrossCountry, with services to the north-east and south-west, as well as express services to London.
 Derby is located close to several major cities, including Manchester (1h 36min), Sheffield (36min), Nottingham (20min) and Birmingham (34min).